Teletone/Teletone/README.md

 # Performance

-The library works as fast as possible.
-But it also depends on the performance of the server and its location from the telegram servers.
-For good testing, we need testers who have loaded bots with requests that exceed 10,000 requests per minute
+The library works as fast as possible, and it is faster than other libraries due to its simplicity

 # Contributing

 Just use the library and report bugs

-Me, my wife, and some good people write this nonsense